mjastad/calm_workshop/lab6/calm_workshop_lab6.rst

 To follow this tutorial, you will need:

-- One CentOS 7 server.
-Follow the steps in Initial Server Setup with CentOS 7 to create a non-root user, and make sure you can connect to the server without a password.
+- One CentOS v7 server to host Ansible.
+Follow the steps in Initial Server Setup with CentOS 7 to create a non-root user.
+- Make sure you can connect to the server without a password |calm_workshop_lab6_nopass.rst|.

 **Step 1 — Installing Ansible**
 *******************************